phisko/kengine/README.md

 ### Example

-A simple, half-a-day implementation of a Flappy Bird clone is availble [here](https://github.com/phiste/flappy_koala).
+A simple, half-a-day implementation of a Flappy Bird clone is available [here](https://github.com/phiste/flappy_koala).

 A more advanced, work-in-progress POC game using the engine with 3D graphics is available [here](https://github.com/phiste/hackemup).